ARDG-NRAO/libra-containers/README.md

 Singularity>
 ```

-Within this shell you should be able to launch the tRoadRunner application with the command
+Within this shell you should be able to launch the `tRoadRunner` application with the command
 ```
 Singularity> /casa_builds/roadrunner/build/casacpp/synthesis/tRoadRunner
 ```
+This should result in a commandline interface to the `tRoadRunner` application